-In contrast, the supports on our SoLuna basic farmhouse sinks are TIG welded with copper rod along the entire length of the support where it attaches to the apron and to the well of the sink.
-SoLuna sinks not only display superior craftsmanship, they are also sturdier and very solid feeling—the result is a sink built to last a lifetime.
+In contrast, the supports on our SoLuna copper farmhouse sinks (below) are copper rod TIG welded along the entire length of the support where it attaches to the apron and to the well of the sink.
+SoLuna copper sinks display superior craftsmanship, and thicker copper is evident—the result is a sink built to last a lifetime.

 We also offer our exclusive Fernanda farmhouse sink which includes these important features:

 Another measurement of quality is the actual weight of the copper sink.
 The Lowe’s farmhouse sink (33” x 22” x 9”) weighs 35 lbs.
 Our similar model SoLuna farmhouse sink at the same size weighs 40 lbs., and our Fernanda copper sink weighs 42 lbs., which means our farmhouse sinks are up to 20% heavier!